 In my humble opinion, music could change the world if it were allowed to.
 But sadly, the world is mostly ruled by totally different forces, and at the moment we musicians (especially in our scene of ancient, new, and improvised music) have to fight more than ever to prove how important music and listening are for the survival of humanity.

 If you hadn't become a violinist, what do you think you would be doing now?

 Hard to say . . .
 I had started to study theology, history and art history before I realized that it had to be music college.
 I suppose the aspiration was to study history and somehow “save the world,” so to speak.
 An ambition that so many young students have.
 Perhaps I would be a counselor if not a musician?
 Or work in the field of charity or similar?
 I certainly have a huge admiration for all the charity workers who risk their lives and health working for people in need all over the world.

 Maya Homburger, born and educated in Switzerland, moved to England in 1986 to join John Eliot Gardiner's English Baroque Soloists and other period instrument groups.
 Since meeting the composer and bassist Barry Guy, she has devoted her time to managing his various ensembles, running their CD label, Maya Recordings, and specializing in chamber music and solo performance.

-Declan O'Driscoll has written about music for a number of publication including the Irish Times, Cadence, and The Journal of Music in Ireland.
+Declan O'Driscoll has written about music for a number of publication including the Irish Times, Dublin Review of Books, and The Journal of Music in Ireland.